braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_attributes.md

 {% alert important %}

-As of March 2, 2020, the behavior of "Day of Recurring Event" has changed, now including the current date in the filter.
+Beginning March 10, 2020, the behavior of "Day of Recurring Event" has changed, now including the current date in the filter.
 <br><br>
 Explanation:
 When using the "Day of Recurring Event" filter, and are then prompted to select the "Calendar Day of Recurring Event". __If you select `IS LESS THAN` or `IS MORE THAN`, the current date will be counted for that segmentation filter.__
 <br>
 <br>
-For example, if on March 2, 2020, you selected the date of the attribute to be `LESS THAN ...
-March 2, 2020`, attributes will be considered for the days up to, and __including__ March 2, 2020.
+For example, if on March 10, 2020, you selected the date of the attribute to be `LESS THAN ...
+March 10, 2020`, attributes will be considered for the days up to, and __including__ March 10, 2020.
 {% endalert %}

 You can change the data type of your custom attribute, but you should be aware of [what other changes this action entails]({{ site.baseurl }}/help/help_articles/data/change_custom_data_type/).